Beth Bickerton, Writer

 Adam Ratzlaff, Writer

-Adam is a Sié fellow and M.A. candidate at the Josef Korbel School of International Studies at the University of Denver who expects to graduate in June 2017.
-Adam’s interests include US-Latin American foreign policy, Pan-American cooperation, and economic and social development in Latin America.
-Prior to pursuing his M.A., he conducted political and economic analysis of Latin America for several groups including the Inter-American Development Bank, the World Bank, Southern Pulse Correspondents, and the Commitment to Equity Project.
-In addition to Charged Affairs, his work has been featured on VoxEu.org, ¿y si hablamos de igualdad?, Southern Pulse and in Hemispheres: The Tufts University Journal of International Affairs.
-Adam holds a B.A. from Tulane University, where he triple majored in International Relations, Economics and Latin American studies.
+Adam Ratzlaff is an incoming PhD student in International Relations at Florida International University.
+His research interests include U.S.-Latin American foreign policy, Sino-Latin American foreign policy, Pan-American cooperation, the defense of democracy in the Americas, and economic and social development in Latin America.
+Adam has previously conducted political and economic analysis for groups including the World Bank and the Inter-American Development Bank.
+In addition to Charged Affairs, Adam’s op-eds and academic work have been featured in sources including VoxEu.org, ¿y si hablamos de igualdad?, the Journal of International Policy Solutions, and in Hemispheres: The Tufts University Journal of International Affairs.
+He holds in MA in International Studies from the Josef Korbel School of International Studies (University of Denver), as well as a BA from Tulane University where he triple majored in International Relations, Economics, and Latin American Studies.
 Feel free to connect with Adam either via LinkedIn or on Twitter @adam_ratzlaff.

 Pikria Saliashvili, Writer